mcylinder/sleepcode_user/membership-site/README.md

 The project is structured to easily expand for Phase 2 features:
 - User-created text-based data (journal entries)
 - Firestore integration for data storage
-- Enhanced dashboard with data management
+- Enhanced account page with data management
 - Additional user features

 ## Contributing